tdmarchetta/TXTAdder/README.md

-TXT Adder -  PowerShell script for Dynu DNS Description
+# TXT Adder -  PowerShell script for Dynu DNS

-Prerequisites
+## Prerequisites
-?
-Certify The Web 4.1.6.0 or Higher
+* Certify The Web 4.1.6.0 or Higher
-?
-PowerShell 3.0 or Higher
+* PowerShell 3.0 or Higher

-Installation
+## Installation
-?
-Open PowerShellAPIDynu Folder
+* Open PowerShellAPIDynu Folder
-?
-Right click on "Setup.ps1"
+* Right click on "Setup.ps1"
-?
-Click on "Run with PowerShell"
+* Click on "Run with PowerShell"
-?
-Enter the Dynu API Key when prompted
+* Enter the Dynu API Key when prompted
-?
-Open "Certify the Web"
+* Open "Certify the Web"
-?
-Click on "New Certificate"
+* Click on "New Certificate"
-?
-Delete "New managed Certificate" and enter your domain i.e. "test.dynu.net" ?
-In Certificate Domains
+* Delete "New managed Certificate" and enter a name for this managed certificate i.e. "test.dynu.net" or other name
+* In Certificate Domains
-?
-Click on "Select Website (optional):" Default Web Site or the correct IIS Server ?
-Below is "Add domains to certificate:" enter your domain i.e. "test.dynu.net" ?
-Go to "Authorization"
+	* Click on "Select Website (optional):" Default Web Site or the correct IIS Server
-?
-In "Domain Match" enter your domain i.e. "test.dynu.net"
+	* Below "Add domains to certificate:" enter your domain i.e. "test.dynu.net"
+* Go to "Authorization"
-?
-On "Challenge Type:" change to "dns-01"
+	* On "Challenge Type:" change to "dns-01"
-?
-On "DNS Update Method:" change to "(Use Custom Script)" ?
-Create Script Path: "C:\TXTAdder\CTW_TXT_Add.bat"
+	* On "DNS Update Method:" change to "(Use Custom Script)"
+* Create Script Path: "C:\TXTAdder\CTW_TXT_Add.bat"
-?
-Delete Script Path: "C:\TXTAdder\CTW_TXT_Delete.bat"
+* Delete Script Path: "C:\TXTAdder\CTW_TXT_Delete.bat"
-?
-Click "Save"
+* Click "Save"
-?
-Click "Request Certificate"
+* Click "Request Certificate"

 License - MIT License